Private, 3rd Canadian Division, Stormont, Dundas

 Son of William Hall Kinnear and Clara Ann Kinnear; husband of

-Edress Mae Kinnear, of St. Catharines, Ontario.
+Edress Mae Kinnear, of St. Catharines, Ontario

 Cemetery:

-Beny-Sur-Mer Canadian War Cemetery
+Beny-Sur-Mer Canadian War Cemetery, Calvados, France

 Grave Reference: